 If you and your provider cannot see/hear one another, your provider will call you on the phone number you provided.

 - It’s been 10 minutes past my scheduled appointment, and my provider has not admitted me into the consult, what should I do?

 Please call our mainline at 206-301-5000 and let our staff know.
-We are still seeing some patients in clinic for procedures, and your provider may be running a bit behind, or they may be having technical difficulties reaching you.
+Your provider may be running a bit behind, or they may be having technical difficulties reaching you.
 We will contact you as soon as we can.